BrazilianHomewrecker/gosimulator/README.md

 At this time we are currently accepting new routes.
 Please don't just pick your own city to be near you to lower your risk of getting your account banned, please pick a useful route with rare Pokemon spawns that you can’t just get anywhere.

+Make the route pass by as much pokestops and poke nests as you can.
+Bad routes will eventually be removed.

 Please follow these steps.
 Yes, you actually have to make a complete route.
-You cannot just post in here asking for one.
+You cannot just post in xda thread asking for one.
 It takes time and patience to make a good route.

 1. Go to http://www.findlatitudeandlongitude.com/click-lat-lng-list/